tomaskovarik271/bank_aii/PROJECT_KICKOFF_GUIDE.md

     *   Use direct synchronous function calls (e.g., via `fetch`) sparingly, only for essential queries where immediate data is needed.
     *   Design events and function handlers to be idempotent (safe to retry).
     *   Leverage Inngest features for retries, delays, scheduling, and complex workflows.
+    *   **Note:** Initial implementations of services (e.g., `transaction-service` calling ledger RPCs synchronously) may start with direct interactions for simplicity.
+However, these command-like operations should be refactored later to use asynchronous events via Inngest to achieve the desired decoupling and resilience benefits.
 *   **State Management:**
     *   Functions are stateless.
 All persistent business state resides in Supabase.
     *   Use Supabase ACID transactions (especially via RPC functions) for atomic updates.